Everybody takes a different journey to the same destination

 When I was growing up, I suffered from homophobic abuse in secondary school which led me to deciding to study in college rather than sixth form.
 That is where I finally felt independent and free to do whatever I wanted to.

-One of my choices was to pursue expressive A-Level subjects such as Media and Drama.
-This is because when there is no strict guidelines and certain rules you have to stick to, you can truly show off your independent talent.
+One of my choices was to pursue expressive A-Level subjects such as Media Studies and Drama.
+This is because when there is no strict guidelines and certain rules you have to stick to, you can truly show off your individual talent.

 Growing up I never gave it a second thought.
 Every time I got ideas of fancying a male in my head, I would just block them out.
 This is wrong, you are disgusting, do you realise the backlash you will face?
 Knowing my family background and my own personal life would be completely in tatters due to this, I decided to not act upon or address my sexuality.

 I dated women in the past even up to the first year of University where it took a night out in freshers second year with a drunken ‘fuck it’ moment to try Tinder for both genders.
-Despite actively seeking dates with males, nobody was aware due to me having to pay for Tinder premium to hide myself unless I swipe right on them.
+Despite actively seeking dates with males, nobody was aware due to me paying for Tinder premium to hide myself from other users unless I swipe right on them.
 Aware of the awful backlash, I decided to delete the app when I woke up.

 This is going to be the hardest memory to relive.
 Only a select amount of people knows about this and it will be the first time I have wrote or even spoke openly about this topic.
 In 2014 I was falsely alleged to have sexually exploited a minor.
-I was 16 at the time of the allegations and despite it being dropped after a week, the family has never been the same again.
+I was 16 at the time of the allegations and despite it being dropped after a week, we have never been the same again.

 Although it was all cleared within less than a week after the claims were dropped, we never have really moved on.
 This is why I knew as soon as I came out, all the accusations and allegations would all get brought back up.
 This is exactly why I never was strong enough to tell anybody in my family fearing of what would happen.
 This is how one false statement can really ruin your life.